kylemcdonald/ofxCv/readme.md

 There is a special setup for working with ofxCv with Visual Studio 2012.

-This is an alternative method to using the project generator, which can help cut development time and keep old projects running longer.
-To use this, you'll need some knowledge of Visual Studio (e.g. the difference between Solutions and Projects).
+This is an alternative method to using the project generator in order to cut development time and keep old projects automatically updated.
+If you're new to Visual Studio, then we suggest starting with the normal Project Generator method instead.

 Use the follwing steps to setup ofxCv with your project as a static lib:

-1. Start with a project which does have the ofxCv source files in it (e.g. a blank project, e.g. emptyExample)
+1. Start with a project without ofxCv (e.g. a blank project, e.g. emptyExample)
 2. Right click on your Solution and choose `Add`>`Existing Project...`
-3. Select `ofxCv\ofxCvLib\ofxCvLib.vcxproj`
+3. Select `ofxCv\ofxCvLib\ofxCvLib.vcxproj`.
+This brings all the ofxCv source files into your solution.
 4. Right click on your app project (e.g. `testApp` or whatever you named it) and select `Properties`
 5. Select `Common Properties` at the top of the left hand column
 6. Click `Add New Reference...` and put a tick next to `ofxCvLib`.
+This links your project to ofxCv and OpenCV.
 Close the properties dialog
 7. Go to the `Property Manager` tab (next to `Solution Explorer` tab)
 8. Right click on your app project and select `Add Existing Property Sheet...`
-9. Select `ofxCv\ofxCvLib\ofxCv.props`
+9. Select `ofxCv\ofxCvLib\ofxCv.props`.
+This adds the appropriate header search paths to your app project.
 10. You're done!

 Advantages to this method: